As of May 2009 you will be able to save time and money by getting green before May 2011.

 Tell me about the “start-the-clock” statistic and its significance for mailers?

 Start-the-clock is a brand new statistic available through the IMb.
-It records the time when a mailing physically enters the postal service and at what location.
+It records the time when a mailing physically enters the Postal Service and at what location.
 If you are the owner of the mail, you're going to get to see quality reports.
 You may be using service providers and this statistic provides visibility into your supply chain.
 When something doesn't get into the system on time, the natural instinct to blame the Postal Service.
 In some cases it could be the printer, production or your delivery.
 We certainly could be at fault as well, but it gives the mail owner a way to see what is happening and improve their mail cycle.

 How many mailers are already using IMb?